 Connect with others

-When you’re feeling sad, sometimes all you want is to be alone.
+, sometimes all you want is to be alone.
 While we encourage a little time to yourself, it’s important you connect with other people too.
 Social relationships are vital for promoting well-being, helping you feel valued and loved.
 Spend time with loved ones and make memories together.
 If you’re going through a tough time, talk to them.
 They care about you and chances are, they are waiting for you to speak up.

 If you’re not ready to talk to a loved one, that’s OK.
 There are many opportunities to talk about what you’re going through and support is available.
 Visit our site help for more information.